 Information regarding registration can be obtained from the Office.
 School contractual and financial agreements are signed at the time of registration.
-Non-refundable applica-
+Non-refundable application/registration fees are required at the time of registration and are billed separately from tuition.

 PROBATIONARY ENROLLMENT